 For a long time I blogged at A Lively Experiment.
 Unfortunately, the experiment became less lively than I had hoped.
 Moving my professional site to my own domain offers me a chance to start again.
-Metasacralities is the open research portion of my site, a home for unfinished thoughts and early writing.
+Metasacralities is the open research portion of my site, a home for unfinished thoughts and experimental writing.

 The word metasacralities is a neologism.
 It shares its origins with some of the work done by Ann Taves, a colleague and former teacher of mine from the University of California, Santa Barbara.
 In “Building Blocks of Sacralities,” Taves outlines a way cross-cultural comparison might operate for religious studies.
 In the academic study of religion we have been wary of comparisons that collapse differences of time, space, and culture.
 Taves proposes we avoid this problem by examining the fundamental units that cultures use to assign sacred meaning.
 This results in many different conceptions of what is sacred and multiple processes for making things sacred.
 Sacralities, for me, captures the many-ness of both sacred things and sacred-making.